Coloring bipartite graphs with semi-small list size: Independent Sets and Bounds on ξ m(2)

 \section{Independent Sets and Bounds on \texorpdfstring{$\xi_m(2)$}{ξ\_m(2)}}

-In this section we phrase the $(k_A, k_B)$-choosability of complete bipartite graphs in terms of the set avoidance of independent sets of a ``color (hyper)graph'' $H$.
+In this section we phrase the $(k_A, k_B)$-choosability of complete bipartite graphs in terms of the set avoidance of independent sets of a ``color hypergraph'' $H$.
 We then use this formulation to prove \cref{thm:twobound}.